CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

 1. We can use the docker compose deployment as a base and adapt it to Kubernetes deployment using [kompose](https://kompose.io).
 This tool is specifically designed to make this conversions.
 From their website: "Our conversions are not always 1:1 from Docker Compose to Kubernetes, but we will help get you 99% of the way there!".
 And it indeed will save us a lot of tedious conversion time, but it will not be the end of it.

 !!! warning "Linux is used for all the examples"
     We have prepared this tutorial using a Linux machine.
-In principle, all these commands run also in Windows and Mac, but if confused I recommend you to [install a tiny VM in Pouta](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/) and use it for following the tutorial instead.
-This is usefull even for Linux users, as you will be able to install, uninstall or change software without risking your local installation.
+In principle, all these commands run also in Windows and Mac, but if confused I recommend you to [install a tiny VM in Pouta](/cloud/pouta/launch-vm-from-web-gui/) and use it for following the tutorial instead.
+This is useful even for Linux users, as you will be able to install, uninstall or change software without risking your local installation.

 ## Docker compose